maptime/maptime.github.io/README.md

 maptime.github.io
 =================

-This is the central repo of the [maptime.io](http://www.maptime.io/) website.
+This is the unique central repo of the [maptime.io](http://www.maptime.io/) website.
 This is a [Jekyll](https://github.com/jekyll/jekyll) site served on Github Pages.
 If your environment is already setup, type in your terminal (the '$' refers to your prompt):

 ```
 $ git clone git@github.com:maptime/maptime.github.io.git